-In July 2019, January 2020, and July 2020, we completed private placements of our common stock and received gross proceeds of \$1.3.8 million, \$7.5 million, and \$4.0 million, respectively and in September 2020 we received gross proceeds of \$2.0 million through an award from ADDF, in the form of an investment in our common stock.
+In January 2020, and July 2020, we completed private placements of our common stock and received gross proceeds of \$7.5 million, and \$4.0 million, respectively and in September 2020 we received gross proceeds of \$2.0 million through an award from ADDF, in the form of an investment in our common stock.
 Additionally, on March 27, 2020, we announced that we had (i) entered into an Open Market Sale Agreement with Jefferies and filed a prospectus supplement pursuant to which we were able to issue and sell up to \$11.5 million of shares of our common stock from time to time and (ii) entered into a Purchase Agreement with Keystone pursuant to which Keystone agreed to purchase up to an aggregate of \$5.0 million of shares of our common stock from time to time.
 In August 2020, we ceased use of the Purchase Agreement with Keystone, and in September 2020, we filed a replacement prospectus supplement related to the Open Market Sale Agreement pursuant to which we may sell up to \$113.0 million of shares of our common stock through Jefferies.
-During the third quarter of 2020, 3,815,600 shares were sold through the Open Market

-Sale Agreement for proceeds of \$12.3 million, net of commission, and 47,319 shares were sold through the Purchase Agreement with Keystone for proceeds of \$300,000, net of discount.
+In 2021 5,937,900 shares were sold through the Open Market Sale Agreement for proceeds of \$31.9 million, net of commissions.
+During the third quarter of 2020, 3,815,600 shares were sold through the Open Market Sale Agreement for proceeds of \$12.3 million, net of commission, and 47,319 shares were sold through the Purchase Agreement with Keystone for proceeds of \$300,000, net of discount.
 On August 3, 2020, we closed the Convertible Debt Financing discussed below for gross proceeds of \$8.0 million.
 In addition, on May 8, 2020, we received the PPP Loan in the amount of \$1.1 million.
-In the third quarter, we raised total proceeds of approximately \$26.6 million, net of commissions and discounts and before expenses, through our Open Market Sale Agreement with Jefferies, the Convertible Debt Financing, the July 2020 private placement transaction, the ADDF award, and our Purchase Agreement with Keystone.
-We also received \$575,000 in proceeds from our \$750,000 grant from the Alzheimer's Association under its 2020 Part the Cloud Program.
+In the third quarter of 2020, we raised total proceeds of approximately \$26.6 million, net of commissions and discounts and before expenses, through our Open Market Sale Agreement with Jefferies, the Convertible Debt Financing, the July 2020 private placement transaction, the ADDF award, and our Purchase Agreement with Keystone.
+During the year ended December 31, 2020, we also received and recorded as revenue \$575,000 in proceeds from our \$750,000 grant from the Alzheimer's Association under its 2020 Part the Cloud Program.
+The remainder of this award is anticipated to be funded in 2022.